Kevin Rudolf: 2007–2009: Major label success

 Rudolf continued to work on his solo material throughout 2007, while still working with Timbaland.
-During one memorable session, he met Bryan "Birdman" Williams and Ronald "Slim" Williams, brothers and co-CEO's of Cash Money Records.
+During one memorable session, he met Bryan "Birdman" Williams and Ronald "Slim" Williams, brothers and co-CEOs of Cash Money Records.
 "I played them a couple of records I produced and wrote and they liked them for one of their artists.
 Then I played them my solo stuff and they flipped out over this song called 'Coffee and Donuts'.
 We built from there, and a few months later Lil Wayne got on "Let It Rock" and they signed me, and the rest is history."

-When Rudolf was signed to a record deal by Cash Money, he became the first white artist, as well as the first rock artist, signed to a label previously known for releasing records by African-American rap artists, including, most famously, Lil Wayne.
 CEO Slim Williams explained, "we love one-of-a-kind artists, and Kevin rolls that way in everything he does...we are always looking at the next step, the next level we can take our audience.
 I knew his work with other artists, but when he played me his solo stuff, we just knew we had to partner up."

 "Let It Rock", the initial single from Rudolf's then-upcoming album, In the City, was released on June 16, 2008.
 Written and produced by Rudolf, and featuring Lil Wayne, the song met with immediate success, debuting at number 5 on Billboard magazine's influential Hot 100 chart.
 Noted music critic David Jeffries predicted that fans would find the song "a near-perfect highlight," while critic Rick Florino called Rudolf's voice "sexy and bombastic" and noted his "diverse set of pipes."
 The song became a staple of sporting events, listed by BMI as the second most-played song in NFL, MLB and NHL arenas and stadiums.